weirichd/data-exercise/README.md

 The purpose of this exercise is to take an IPython/Jupyter notebook produced during an experiment by a data scientist and transfer it into a production code.
 The notebook contains some analysis, logic to train a new model, and finally a test of that model.
-Not all of this code needs to go into the production.
+Not all of this code needs to go into the solution.

 ### Requirements

-* The code should be runnable from any environment, e.g. a local machine or AWS.
+* Create a Flask (or similar) app which productionizes the code from the notebook.
+The app should have two endpoints:
-* The user should be able to train a new model with a new dataset.
+  * Train a new model with a new dataset.
-* The user should be able to use a trained model to make predictions.
+  * Use a trained model to make predictions.
-* The code should be thoroughly tested with decent code coverage.
+* Include both unit tests and acceptance tests.

 You are not expected to _deploy_ an app for this exercise, only to produce the code for this app.